Privacy Policy for hsalearning.ie

 • how we ensure your privacy is maintained, and

-• your legal rights relating to your personal data.
+• your legal rights relating to your personal

 The Health and Safety Authority (HSA) issue digital badges to students in post-primary schools, or Further Education institutions in the Republic of Ireland that participate in the HSA Choose Safety Programme.
-Badges are issued from https://badges.hsalearning.ie
+Badges are issued from badges.hsalearning.ie

-What personal data we collect from you on this site
+What personal data do we collect?

 Digital Badges

-When a teacher registers to award digital badges at http://badges.hsalearning.ie, we collect the following data: school name, school address, teacher’s name, teacher/school’s email address, teacher’s contact number, the estimated number of students doing the Choose Safety programme, and whether a teacher is currently delivering the programme to his/her students or intends to.
+When a teacher registers to award digital badges at badges.hsalearning.ie, we collect the following data: school name, school address, teacher’s name, teacher/school’s email address, teacher’s contact number, the estimated number of students doing the Choose Safety programme, and whether a teacher is currently delivering the programme to his/her students or intends to.

 Once registered, teachers can award digital badges to their students for completing modules of the Choose Safety programme.
 In order to do this student email addresses are required to be logged.